pactflow/docs.pactflow.io/website/docs/docs/how_to.md

 On the Overview page, click on the vertical `...` icon in the top right of the Overview pane.
 Select `Delete integration`.
 This will delete all data associated with this integration (applications, pacts, verifications, application versions, tags and webhooks) that are not associated with other integrations.

+## Delete verification results

+Locate the pact with the verification results that you want to delete in the Overview page and click `VIEW PACT`.
+Click on the vertical `...` icon to the right of the Pact's title, and select `Delete verification results for {provider} version {version}.` If you cannot see the delete option, it is because you do not have the required permission for the provider application.
+Note that the verification results belong to the pact *content*, and other pact publications may share the same content, so deleting the verification results may affect the verification status of other pacts.

 ## View the verification results for a specific consumer/provider version

 Select the `Matrix` tag for the desired integration.
 Locate the row with the desired consumer/provider version combination, and click on the link in the `Pact published` column.

 ## Remove a tag from an application version

 This feature is not currently suppored directly though the UI, however, it can be achived through the API browser.
-Note that the tag belongs to the *application version*, not directly the pact, so removing a tag from an application version has the side effect of removing it from any other pacts associated with that the application version.
+Note that the tag belongs to the *application version*, not directly the pact, so removing a tag from an application version has the side effect of removing it from any other pacts associated with that application version.

 * Locate a pact with the desired tag in the Overview page.
 * Click on the blue or grey pill icon and select `Copy tag URL`.